nf-core/oncoanalyser/docs/usage.md

 ### Container images

-You may want to change which container or conda environment a step of the pipeline uses for a particular tool, e.g. due to a newer tool version being available.
+You may want to change which container or conda environment uses for a particular process (e.g. due to a newer tool version being available).
 Please see [updating tool versions](https://nf-co.re/docs/usage/configuration#updating-tool-versions) for instructions.

 #### Setting up Singularity

-Some restricted compute environments (e.g. HPC)  do not allow Docker to be used. and/or dynamic download of images upon running
+Some restricted compute environments (e.g. HPC) do not allow Docker to be used and/or dynamic download of images upon running `oncoanalyser`.
-`oncoanalyser`.
 In these cases, it is recommended to use Singularity (now known as Apptainer) images that are cached for offline use.
 See the [Downloading Apptainer containers](https://nf-co.re/docs/nf-core-tools/pipelines/download#downloading-apptainer-containers) section of the nf-core-tools documentation for details.